 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark IV and the GX80 are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the 5D Mark IV followed on from the Canon 5D Mark III.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the 5D Mark IV and GX80 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark IV:

 - More detail: Offers more megapixels (30.1 vs 15.8MP) with a 41% higher linear resolution.